Fort Lyon Program Referrals

 - It is very important resident arrives with at least thirty supply of all required medications and 30 refill.

 - Detox requirements: Must be safely detoxed from their drug of choice.
-For illicit drug users, the detox period is 60 days minimum.
+See detox requirements.

 - We look at mobility issues.
 We want to welcome everyone, but applicant must understand this is a large campus and elevators may not be operating at times.